 - Remove any angelfish that are constantly fighting and which is resulting in physical injury to each other.

-These guidelines can also help in general, when to adding other types of fish as well.
+These guidelines can also apply in general when adding other types of fish.

 - Venomous: No